Desert Forensics - Part Two

 For several hundred thousand years, the Sahara has alternated between desert and savanna grassland in a 20,000-year cycle

-Unfortunately, Timgad is a poor fit for the '20,000-year Saharan fertility cycle' narrative.
+Unfortunately, Timgad's rise and fall is a poor fit for a 20,000-year Saharan fertility cycle.

 From Timgad - Wikipedia (and summarised and clarified):

 The Romans founded Timgad in AD 100.
-But with the 5th Century AD (meaning: after 400 AD) collapse of the Roman Empire, Timgad was repeatedly looted.
+But with the 5th Century AD (meaning: 400 AD and later) collapse of the Roman Empire, Timgad was repeatedly looted.
 It was finally abandoned in the 8th Century AD (meaning: 700 AD or later).

-The Timgad narrative claims that when Timgad was re-discovered 1,000 years later, the Sahara had become the arid desert we know today.
+The Timgad narrative claims that Timgad was founded in 100 AD when this area of the Sahara was fertile.
+And when Timgad was re-discovered about 1,800 years later, this area of the Sahara had become arid desert.

-If Timgad was founded by the Eastern Roman Empire (AKA the Byzantine Empire), the Sahara transitioned from fertile-to-arid in about 1,500 years.
+If Timgad was founded by the Eastern Roman Empire (AKA the Byzantine Empire), the Sahara transitioned from fertile-to-arid in about 1,400 to 1,500 years.
 Seven times faster than the narrative claims.

 If Timgad was founded by the Holy Roman Empire (Holy Roman Empire), the Sahara transitioned from fertile-to-arid in about 1,000 years.
 Ten times faster than the narrative claims.